heroku/json2envdir/README.md

 }
 ```

-Notice that you can have dynamic value in an env var value.
+Notice that you can have dynamic value for an env var.
 The format is in Go template.
 Currently only `{{.UUID}}` is supported.

 ## Config File Format